90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 What happened

 The mechanics, where AI is involved, are mundane.
-A broker or insider with access to a real customer's name, date of birth and employment history generates the supporting documents the bank needs: a payslip on the employer's letterhead with the salary set just high enough to clear the bank's serviceability calculator, a bank statement showing a plausible deposit pattern over three months, an employer letter confirming employment.
-The bank's intake process accepts these as evidence.
-The serviceability calculator runs against the numbers in the documents, not against any verified source.
-The application clears.
+With a real person’s name, date of birth and employment details, a forger can generate the documents a bank asks for: a payslip on the right letterhead with a salary set just high enough to clear the serviceability calculator, a bank statement showing a plausible deposit pattern, an employer letter.
+The intake process treats these as evidence.
+The serviceability test runs against the numbers in the documents, not against any verified source, and the application clears.
+Because the fraud was spread across many applications and intermediaries rather than concentrated in one banker’s book, the pattern lived at the level of the institution, not the individual file, which is part of why routine controls did not catch it and an organised investigation did.

 What an auditable version would have shown